apache/metron/metron-stellar/stellar-common/README.md

     * element - Element to add to list
   * Returns: Resulting list with the item added at the end.

+### `LIST_SUPPORTED_ENCODINGS`
+  * Description: Returns a list of the encodings that are currently supported as a comma separated string.
+  * Returns: Comma Separated string with the currently supported encodings

 ### `MAAS_GET_ENDPOINT`
   * Description: Inspects ZooKeeper and returns a map containing the name, version and url for the model referred to by the input parameters.
   * Input: